biam05/comp-feup/README.md

 To test, run ```gradle test```.

 **DEALING WITH SYNTACTIC ERRORS:**

 We only recover from errors in the while loop.
 If an error is found in the while loop, the compiler ignores every token until the number of right braces matches the number of left braces.
-With this an error report with syntactic type is generated with the information of the line and column where the error is.
+With this, an error report with syntactic type is generated with the information of the line and column where the error is.
 The program only aborts after more than 10 errors occurred.

 **SEMANTIC ANALYSIS:**